davidhintelmann/Oanda-Go/README.md

 3. Modify the `res_edit.json` file in this repo's root directory with `ID` and `Token` obtained in the second step
    - rename `res_edit.json` to `res.json` for go code to work correctly

-Once the above is satisfied you can get this repo with:
+Once the above is satisfied you can get the functions in this repo with:

-    $ go get github.com/davidhintelmann/Oanda-Go
+    go get github.com/davidhintelmann/Oanda-Go/restful

-and then install with:
+Then import in your `main.go` (or any go file) with

-    $ go install github.com/davidhintelmann/Oanda-Go
+    import "github.com/davidhintelmann/Oanda-Go/restful"